Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Results Discussion

 \textbf{Lesson 1: Optimizing bootstrapped demonstrations as few-shot examples is key to achieving the best performance.} For the majority of tasks, we find that optimizing boostrapped demonstrations alone yields significantly better performance than optimizing instructions alone.
 We confirm this with a Wilcoxon signed-rank statistical test, which shows that even simple Bootstrap Random Search beats the best instruction-only optimizer for a given task in all but one case.
 The exception to this is HotPotQA Conditional, which supports our hypothesis and findings discussed in Lesson 3.
 We finally note that creating the \textit{right} set of bootstrapped demonstrations is important.
 Our optimization runs indicate that there is high variation in the performance resulting from different few-shot sets (see Appendix~\ref{sec:optimization_plots}).
 We thus infer that strong bootstrapped examples provide information pertaining to successful reasoning behavior more than just, say, teaching task format.

 \textbf{Lesson 2: Optimizing both instructions and few-shot examples with MIPRO generally yields the best overall performance.} We support this with a statistical test comparing MIPRO with the second highest averaging optimizer for each task.
-The two exceptions to this are HotPotQA and Heart Disease.
+The exceptions to this are HotPotQA, Heart Disease, and Iris without a typo.
 We hypothesize that instructions are less valuable for tasks like HotPotQA, whose final module is a relatively straightforward Q\&A task that is likely in-distribution for many models.
 For Heart Disease, we hypothesize that this is due to initializing our optimizers with a simple seed instruction that does not convey any classification criteria, which current instruction optimizers have a limited ability to infer.

-\textbf{Lesson 3: Instruction optimization is most important for tasks with conditional rules that are (i) not immediately obvious to the LM and (ii) not expressible via a limited number of few-shot examples.} This hypothesis is supported by our Iris experiment---and primarily by our HotPotQA Conditional experiments, where we optimize over a seed instruction stating the rules of the task.
+\textbf{Lesson 3: Instruction optimization is most important for tasks with conditional rules that are (i) not immediately obvious to the LM and (ii) not expressible via a limited number of few-shot examples.} This hypothesis is supported by our Iris-Typo experiment---and primarily by our HotPotQA Conditional experiments, where we optimize over a seed instruction stating the rules of the task.
 For this task, we find that even 0-shot instruction optimization outperforms demonstration-only optimization.
 In these cases, especially if the task is complex, it's important that we optimize over a seed prompt, as our optimizers are not yet able to infer all task rules.
 (This lesson is also reflected in the Heart Disease results, as discussed above.)
+In the Iris-Typo setting, our instruction optimizer even helps correct mistakes in the seed prompt.